 Director and designer Elio Bucky is a bold new voice in opera, celebrated for their inventive staging, engaging storytelling, and deeply collaborative approach.

-Elio’s work has been featured at companies across the United States, including The Atlanta Opera, Cincinnati Opera, Wolf Trap Opera, Butler Opera Center, and the Music Academy of the West.
+Elio’s work has been featured at companies across the United States, including The Atlanta Opera, Cincinnati Opera, Wolf Trap Opera, the Merola Opera Program, and the Music Academy of the West.

 Elio is a queer and nonbinary artist who proudly advocates for plurality, inclusion, and innovation throughout the creative process.
 Elio was born and raised in San Francisco, where they were a member of the San Francisco Boys Chorus and attended the Ruth Asawa School of the Arts.
 They trained as a singer at Northwestern University and the Chautauqua Institution, and hold a master’s degree in opera directing from the Butler Opera Center at UT Austin.
 An award-winning composer of music for the voice, their music has been performed by ensembles including Chanticleer and the Madison Choral Project.
 Their work as a projection designer has been featured on stages and concert halls across the country, including Rice University, Wolf Trap Opera, Binghamton University, and the Salina Symphony.